bparanj/crystal/electronics/book/components/switches.md

+A push button makes contact only when pressed and disconnects when released.
+This is used when momentary activation is needes such as resetting a device, doorbell or keyboards.

+A slide switch stays in either on or off position.
+This is used when you want to turn a device on or off, like a lamp switch.

 We use both **push buttons** and **slide switches** in electronic circuits because they serve **different functions and interaction styles**:

 1. **Push Button**: